The Illinois Radio Reader Service

 300 N. Goodwin Ave.
 Urbana IL.
 61801

-Coordinator Kathie Spegal (email)
+Director Kathie Spegal (email)

 The Illinois Radio Reader is a free service for the reading impaired community of east central Illinois.
 The service depends on volunteer readers who produce 80+ hours of weekly programming.

-Forty years of caring, sharing and over-the-airing with the reading impaired community.
+Over forty years of caring, sharing and over-the-airing with the reading impaired community.